subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 [FreeBayes]( https://github.com/ekg/freebayes) is a Bayesian genetic variant detector designed to find small polymorphisms, specifically SNPs (single-nucleotide polymorphisms), indels (insertions and deletions), MNPs (multi-nucleotide polymorphisms), and complex events (composite insertion and substitution events) smaller than the length of a short-read sequencing alignment.

->> ###_Comment_
+>>       **Comments**:
-> Provided some BAM dataset(s) and a reference sequence, FreeBayes will produce a VCF dataset describing SNPs, indels, and complex variants in samples in the input alignments.By default, FreeBayes will consider variants supported by at least 2 observations in a single sample (-C) and also by at least 20% of the reads from a single sample (-F).
+>> Provided some BAM dataset(s) and a reference sequence, FreeBayes will produce a VCF dataset describing SNPs, indels, and complex variants in samples in the input alignments.By default, FreeBayes will consider variants supported by at least 2 observations in a single sample (-C) and also by at least 20% of the reads from a single sample (-F).
 These settings are suitable to low to high depth sequencing in haploid and diploid samples, but users working with polyploid or pooled samples may wish to adjust them depending on the characteristics of their sequencing data.

 >> FreeBayes is capable of calling variant haplotypes shorter than a read length where multiple polymorphisms segregate on the same read.
 The maximum distance between polymorphisms phased in this way is determined by the --max-complex-gap, which defaults to 3bp.
 In practice, this can comfortably be set to half the read length.
 Ploidy may be set to any level (-p), but by default all samples are assumed to be diploid.
 FreeBayes can model per-sample and per-region variation in copy-number (-A) using a copy-number variation map.

 >> FreeBayes can act as a frequency-based pooled caller and describe variants and haplotypes in terms of observation frequency rather than called genotypes.
 To do so, use --pooled-continuous and set input filters to a suitable level.
 Allele observation counts will be described by AO and RO fields in the VCF output.
-{: .comment}

 > 1. **FreeBayes** :